Last updated: March 10th, 2023

 You may opt out of receiving promotional emails from Indicative by following the instructions in those emails.
 If You opt out, we may still send You non-promotional emails, such as emails about Your Indicative projects or our ongoing business relationship.
 An individual wishing to limit the use or sharing of their data should contact email firstname.lastname@example.org.

-Individuals who have provided information directly to one of Indicative’s customers must send follow-up requests to change or delete such information to that particular Indicative customer.
+Individuals who have provided information directly to one of Indicative’s Clients must send follow-up requests to change or delete such information to that particular Indicative Client.

 You may contact us by mail: